 The statutory responsibility for PNAs transferred from PCTs to the Health and Well-being Boards on the 1 April 2013, as a result of the changes introduced by the Health and Social Care Act 2012.
 At the same time, the responsibility for market entry decisions transferred from PCTs to NHS England.

-In particular, the Health and Well-being Board had a duty to deliver a Pharmaceutical Needs Assessment before April 2015 under Section 128A of NHS Act 2006 (as amended by the Health and Social Care Act 2012).
-Thereafter this assessment needs to delivered every 3 years The regulations setting out the responsibilities are contained in Part 2 National Health Service (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 ('the Regulations').
+Under Section 128A of NHS Act 2006 (as amended by the Health and Social Care Act 2012), the Health and Well-being Board had a duty to deliver a PNA before April 2015, and to publish a revised PNA every 3 years thereafter.
+The regulations which provide the details of these responsibilities are the National Health Service (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 ('the Regulations').